SlumBank.com

 And it’s a a global phenomenon, effecting all types of economies: 28% of Saudi Arabians are unbanked, 37% of Ukrainians are unbanked, as well as 60% of Nigerians (a potential domestic market of some 125 million people!).

-Over the years, several ‘slum bank’ projects have been implemented to address this situation, with the majority running into institutional barriers.
+Over the years, several ‘slum bank’ projects have been implemented to address this situation, with the majority running into institutional barriers and ultimately folding.

-Because compeition is only good for business if you’re willing to be competitive.
+Because competition is only good for business if you’re willing to be competitive.
 But if you already rule the roost?
 Well, then the playbook is completely different.

-Plus the number of unbanked are just so big that, at best, it will take decades for this demographic to be served by the traditional financial system.
+Plus the number of those who are unbanked is just so big that, at best, it will take decades for this demographic to be served by the traditional financial system.

 But, in truth, they may have already missed their opportunity.